vladik1974/otus-networks/labs/lab01/README.md

 #### [Part 2: Create VLANs and Assign Switch Ports ](README.md#часть-2-настройка-динамического-протокола-транкинга-dtp)
+   In Part 2, you will create VLANs, as specified in the table above, on both switches.
+You will then assign the VLANs to the appropriate interface.
+The show vlan command is          used to verify your configuration settings.
+Complete the following tasks on each switch
+* **Step 1: Create VLANs on both switches.**

+      a.
+Create and name the required VLANs on each switch from the table above.
+      b.
+Configure the management interface and default gateway on each switch using the IP address information in the Addressing Table.
+      c.
+Assign all unused ports on both switches to the ParkingLot VLAN, configure them for static access mode, and administratively deactivate them.

+* **Step 2:  Assign VLANs to the correct switch interfaces..**

+      a.
+Assign used ports to the appropriate VLAN (specified in the VLAN table above) and configure them for static access mode.
+Be sure to do this on both switches
+      b.
+Issue the show vlan brief command and verify that the VLANs are assigned to the correct interfaces.

 ### Solution:
 #### Part 1: Build the Network and Configure Basic Device Settings